mreider/mr-grumpy-pants/content/posts/h20no.md

 Anyhow - the water we get isn't chilled, so we fill some bottles and refrigerate them.
 The cycle is simple: fill a bottle, use it, empty it, refill it.
 Or you'd think it's simple.
 It's really not.

-What's annoying, at least for me, is my inability to ignore bottles that aren't full.
-When I see a half-empty bottle on the counter I feel an immediate need to fill it.
+First problem is my ADD.
+I am completely unable to ignore bottles that aren't full.
+If there's a half-empty bottle on the counter I drop everything to fill it.
 My compulsion makes everyone a little crazy.

-Mid-conversation with my wife, if I see a bottle, I have to fill it.
-Then there's the kids.
-They make me crazy.
-They drain each bottle without ever refilling them.
-By the weekend’s end, the fridge is always full of nearly empty bottles.
+Second problem is the kids.
+Way too lazy about refilling bottles.
+They'rs crafty about it too - they drain each one to a level that is arguably not-yet-empty, and thus not-yet-necessary to refill.
+By Sunday the fridge contains five separate bottles with a tiny gulp in each.

+Third problem is the combination of the first two problems.
+There's also a Long Island bred (a.k.a loud-ish) wife wandering around, expressing that these, and other problems, should be resolved a.s.a.p.

-On the upside, this stuff provides some unexpected exercise.
-The dispenser is 10 meters from the fridge, making it a 20-meter round trip.
-That’s 40 meters daily, 280 meters weekly, and about 14 km annually.
-So there's some extra walking to keep the family hydrated.
+Let's turn to the upside then.
+The dispenser is 10 meters from the fridge.
+A 20-meter round trip.
+That’s 40 meters daily, 280 meters weekly, and about 14 km per year.
+So there's some extra exercise to keep these folks hydrated.

+Aprapos of nothing.
+Though my exercise is in meters the water jugs are solidly imperial.
+Each one is 18.927 liters.
+That's 5 gallons to you and me.

-Yes.
-You've got me.
-I'm thinking metric rather than imperial these days.
-But the jugs make that one harder.
-Water jugs are definitely produced with the US in mind, since each jug is about 19.1 liters, and thus, exactly 5 gallons.
-Same goes for mountain bike tires, by the way, which are sold to Europeans in inches, for some crazy reason.
+Same goes for mountain bike tires, which are sold to Europeans in inches, for some crazy reason.
 More useless information for your heads.
 You're welcome.

 ![You're going the wrong way](/images/metric-imperial.png)